 - Scheduler: Select how often you want Genie to Automatically backup and when you want the backup to occur.
 Keep in mind, you will not be able to use Genie while the backup is running.
 For this reason, we recommend opting to run the backup outside of your regular operating hours.

 - Configuration: Ensure that Data File and Structure File are selected.
+To include your images in the backup, click the Add folder... button, then navigate to and select the Images folder within your root Genie folder.
 In Backup File Destination, select the location that you wish your backup to save to.

 - Backup & Restore: This allows you to select how many backup files you wish to keep, as well as when and how often you want Genie to retry if your backup fails.
 We recommend that the Automatic Restore options at the bottom are not ticked.